sandeshkhadka/RooMates-backend/README.md

 # RooMates
-Roommates is room sharing and management
+Roommates is room sharing and management application

 ## Requirements
     - node@18.17.1